 SENIOR STUDENT AFFAIRS OFFICERS

-Senior Student Affairs Officers (SSAO) are a varied collection of practitioners often holding senior positions or having extensive time and experience in the student services field.
-Not contained to one specific field, we are invariably AVP’s, Senior Directors, Counsellors, Vice Presidents and much more.
+Senior Student Affairs Officers (SSAO) are a varied collection of practitioners often holding senior positions / having extensive time and experience in the student services field.
+Not contained to one specific field, we encompass a variety of positions.
 The collective group holds an expertise and experience that meaningfully serves as a resource and support of student service practitioners generally.
-While we often look at things from higher level policy and procedure, we are at hear enthusiastic professionals who have been around, seen some things, and can be tapped for professional and personal supports and consultation.
+While we often look at things from higher level policy and procedure, we are at heart enthusiastic professionals who have been around, seen some things, and can be tapped for professional and personal supports and consultation.
+Each institution designates one senior student affairs officer and an alternate to serve on this division.
+If you would like to find out your institution's SSAO rep, contact firstname.lastname@example.org.